SOMA

 Events

-Dissemination activities performed during the 2nd year of the project
+Dissemination activities performed during the 3rd and 4th years of the project

 SOMA consortium